sjoseph-22/devops_project2/README.md

 # Docker-Java-kubernetes-project

+This project demonstrates a complete CI/CD and Orchestration workflow for a Java-based microservices application.
+It covers the end-to-end process of provisioning an AWS EC2 environment, containerizing three distinct microservices (Shopfront, Product Catalogue, and Stock Manager) using Docker, and deploying them to a local Kubernetes cluster via Minikube.
+The project concludes with viewing the Kubernetes Dashboard for real-time monitoring and management.

-## Step 1: Create AWS EC2 instance
+## Step 1: Create the AWS EC2 Instance

 - EC2 type: Amazon Linux, m7i-flex-large
 - EBS volume: 30GB